Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 No built-in Wi-Fi means flexible Wi-Fi

 As mentioned, the UCG-Fiber, like the previous UCG-Max, is a non-Wi-Fi gateway—it has no built-in access point.
-While this might be a downer to some, it means the device’s usefulness is not tied to any Wi-Fi standard or tiers, making it more flexible hardware compared to any Wi-Fi router.
-It won’t become obsolete when there’s a major change on the Wi-Fi front.
+While this might be a downer to some, it means the device’s usefulness is not tied to any specific Wi-Fi standard or tier, making it more flexible hardware compared to a traditional Wi-Fi router.
+Most importantly, UCG-Fiber won’t become obsolete when there’s a major change on the Wi-Fi front.

 Still in love with the idea of a Wi-Fi router?
 Check out the UDR7.

 It’s simple to add Wi-Fi to your network via access points.
-For the UCG-Fiber case, you’d clearly want to get a UniFi AP since you can then control them from the gateway’s user interface.
-This practically turns the combo into a “Wi-Fi router” but with more flexible placement.
-You can place the access point where you need Wi-Fi instead of where the router is.
+For the UCG-Fiber case, you’d clearly want to get UniFi APs since you can then control them from the gateway’s user interface.
+This effectively turns the combo into a “Wi-Fi router” with more flexible placement options.
+You can place the access point where you need Wi-Fi, rather than where the router is located.

 UCG-Fiber and U7 Pro Max